David Oistrakh: Recordings

 Oistrakh made recordings for the state classical music label, Melodiya.
-These recordings were marketing in the west under EMI Records and in the U.S.A. under Angel Records.
+These recordings were marketed in the west under EMI Records and in the U.S.A. under Angel Records.
 He made a few guest recordings with the Philadelphia Orchestra under the direction of Eugene Ormandy.
 These were issued by Columbia Records.
 In the 21st century, many of the Melodiya recordings have been reissued by Warner Classics, whose parent company acquired EMI's classical catalog.

 Legacy

 There is a yearly music festival, "The David Oistrakh Festival", from late August to October in Estonia.

 Moscow International David Oistrakh Violin Competition is a biennial competition for young violinists held since 2006 in memory of David Oistrakh, organized by the non-profit David Oistrakh Charity Foundation.
 The competition, supported by Moscow government's Department of Culture, the Ministry for Culture of Russia and the Moscow Conservatory, is a member of the European Union of Music Competitions for Youth.

 The competition aims to popularize and develop the best traditions of Russian violin performance, and to discover young musicians.